Ananyasdrafts/unbiased-by-nature/README.md

   true-positive-rate gap, and deviation from a fair reference model, plus a counterfactual-flip PAMP that fires when a prediction depends on the protected attribute.
 - a **ground-truth benchmark**: inject a known bias into a known region, then measure how well each detector recovers it.
-This is the part the bio-inspired fairness literature usually skips, and it is the only honest way to score a bias detector.
 - a comparison across **four datasets** (Adult, COMPAS, Taiwan credit, German credit), **two pocket geometries** (axis-aligned boxes and non-axis-aligned balls), **two noise regimes**, and **four detectors** including Slice Finder, a purpose-built subgroup auditor.